Quasi-Einstein structures and Hitchin's equations: Topology of quasi-Einstein 2-manifolds

 \subsection{Two-dimensional case}

+We will make use of some equations obtained by applying the prolongation procedure to the two-dimensional generalised extremal horizon equations.
+For the quasi-Einstein case, these equations were derived in \cite{CDKL24, NR16} (see also Appendix \ref{Aa}).
+Let us introduce a function $\Omega$ such that d$X^\flat = \Omega \epsilon$, where $\epsilon$ is a (local) volume form of $g$.
+The prolonged generalised extremal horizon equations read

+We will need the following differential consequences of (\ref{prolong}), where $R$ denotes the scalar curvature of $g$ and $\star$ is the Hodge star operator.
+The proof can be found in Appendix \ref{Aa}. \begin{lemma} Any solution to the generalised extremal horizon equations on a 2-manifold satisfies

-We are now in a position to present the proof of Theorem \ref{toprig}(i). \begin{proof}[Proof of Theorem \ref{toprig}(i)] We first observe that $X$ must have at least one zero.
-This is well-known for the quasi-Einstein and near-horizon Einstein-Maxwell equations \cite{J09,BGKW23, CKL24} and follows in the same way for the GEHE (see also Section \ref{sechd}).
+\end{lemma} We are now in a position to present the proof of Theorem \ref{toprig}(i). \begin{proof}[Proof of Theorem \ref{toprig}(i)] We first observe that $X$ must have at least one zero.
+This is well-known for the quasi-Einstein and near-horizon Einstein-Maxwell equations \cite{J09,BGKW23, CKL24} and follows in the same way for the generalised extremal horizon equations (see Section \ref{sechd} for the proof).
 Hence, by the Poincar\'e-Hopf theorem it suffices to prove that $X$ has only isolated zeros of positive index.
 To show any zero must be isolated, introduce a local complex coordinate $z$ (with respect to the complex structure defined by $g$) such that